travigd/documentation/server/3.0.0/index.md

 pinned: true
 ---

 The Event Store runs as a server, to which many clients can connect either over HTTP or using one of the client APIs which operate using TCP.
-The open source version can run a single server node, whereas the commercial version can operate a highly available cluster of servers.
+Both the open source, and commercial versions, can be ran as either a single node, or a highly available cluster of nodes.

 ## Running the Open Source version